seqwalt/vioquad_doc/README_fiducial.md

 6. The poses of the apriltag bundle is on the ```/tf``` topic.

 ## Publish image topic from CSI camera
+This project uses a IMX219-160 fisheye camera for the down-facing camera that views the AprilTag landing pad.
+See camera specs at https://www.waveshare.com/imx219-160-camera.htm.
+Make sure to calibrate the camera using kalibr, just like was done with the D435i stereo camera.
 1. Make sure gscam dependencies are installed
 ```
 sudo apt install gstreamer1.0-tools libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-good1.0-dev